fkie-cad/windowsScripts/winpe/README.md

 ```

 **Options:**
-* /md Direcotry where WinPE is mounted.
+* /md Directory where WinPE is mounted.
 * /bg Add desktop background image of <path>. (icacls not fully working yet!)
 * /ss Copy start script into the right location.
 * /sd Copy scripts located in dir to mount\bin.